prenigma/testfou/examples/formbot/data/nlufou.md

 - what will you do with my baggage???
 - what should i do with my baggage?

+## intent:ask_delayed_flights
+- what are the delayed flights now
+- what are the delayed flights today
+- give me the list of delayed flights
+- give me all delayed flights today
+- give me please all delayed flights now
+- the delayed flights please
+- what flights delayed
+- which floghts delayed today
+- which flights delayed now
+- i want to see the list of delayed flights
+- i want to see the list of delayed flights please
+- please the delayed flights for today
+- delayed flights
+- what are the delayed flights today
+- delayed flights
+- which flights are delayed today?
+- delayed flights please
+- delayed flights please

 ## intent:ask_hotel
 - I am tired I want to sleep
 - search a hotel for me